aws-samples/saas-silo-quicksight-assets-cicd-solution/README.md

 2. An IAM role named SAASToolChainTenantManagementRole.
 This role allows the Toolchain account lambda functions to assume role in Tenant account. <p align="center"><img src="Images/tenant-iam.png" alt="CrossAccount IAM role"/>Figure 4: Cross Account IAM role for running commands in Tenant Account from Toolchain Account</p>

+:warning: **IMPORTANT: Please limit rights in your production accounts**: Since Toolchain account will invoke cloudformation which is inturn deploying AWS resources, we are giving overly permissive permissions to the Toolchain account.
+We strongly advice you to limit this based upon your use case and AWS Resources you need to deploy in your own accounts.

 ## <span style="color: green;">Test the deployment</span>

 1. Log in to the **Toolchain account console**.
 Search for DynamoDB service.